SoftwareSinner/github-installation-script/READMEFIRST.md

 Note: if wget does not work you may need to install it depending on distro.
 ex: apt-get install wget

+Note: You will also need curl installed. ex: sudo apt-get install curl

+Please make sure that you create a Gthub user account first before running this script.

 wget https://raw.githubusercontent.com/JohnZombie/github-installation-script/master/gitscript.sh